katieamazing/rc_misc/2017-04-24-Python-Sparklies.md

 One neat thing is that enumerate() will take iterable objects, such as [sequences](https://docs.python.org/3.1/library/stdtypes.html#typesseq) (like string, lists, tuples, and ranges) and [iterators](https://docs.python.org/3/tutorial/classes.html#iterators) (streams of data).

-*Bonus:* You might be wondering how enumerate() works on dictionaries, which (depending on your version of Python) might not guarantee positional data order the way sequences do.
+*Bonus:* You might be wondering how enumerate() works on dictionaries, which might not guarantee positional data order the way sequences do.
 And you're right to raise an eyebrow, enumerate() does not work on dictionaries.
 In Python 3, you can unpack key and value with:

 {% highlight python %}
 veggies = {2: 'carrot', 1: 'onion', 5: 'broccoli'}